Staffan I. Lindberg

 Svend-Erik Skaaning is professor of political science at Aarhus University and project manager (former principal investigator) of V-Dem.
 His research interests include democratization, rule of law, corruption, and civil liberties.
 He has extensive experience in consulting – and collaborating with – governments, NGOs, and INGOs.

-Andreas Beger is a Data Scientist at Predictive Heuristics, a consulting company headed by Dr. Michael D. Ward.
-He has more than 8 years of experience in developing tools to forecast political instability.
-Past projects he has contributed to include the W-ICEWS geopolitical forecasting system, anticipating coups and similar irregular leadership changes throughout the world, the Hybrid Forecasting Competition on how to combine human and model-driven forecasts, and V-Dem’s own predicting adverse regime transitions (PART) project to identify countries at risk of democratic and autocratic backsliding.
-He earned a Ph.D. in political science from Florida State University in 2012 and was a postdoc at Duke University from 2012 to 2014.
+Andreas Beger is Founder & Data Scientist at Basil Analytics.
+He has more than 10 years of experience in developing tools to forecast political instability.
+Past projects he has contributed to include the W-ICEWS geopolitical forecasting system, anticipating coups and similar irregular leadership changes throughout the world, the Hybrid Forecasting Competition on how to combine human and model-driven forecasts, and V-Dem’s own predicting adverse regime transitions (PART) and Democratic Spaces Barometer projects to identify countries at risk of democratic and autocratic backsliding.
+He earned a Ph.D. in political science from Florida State University in 2012.